 "My latest two, Star and Sparrow, are either side of me as I write this.
 The love I feel for them and my other animals is just indescribable, I would walk to the end of the earth for any one of them."

-“I actually found OSC but accident!
-I was doing some volunteer work at a wildlife rehab centre at the time and was looking at courses considering getting a wildlife care qualification.“
+"I actually found OSC by accident!
+I was doing some volunteer work at a wildlife rehab centre at the time and was looking at courses considering getting a wildlife care qualification.

 "Eventually, I decided to stick with my livestock and came back to the OSC website a few months after and chose complete animal care.
 I was looking at a few other distance learning providers at the time but OSC was the only one who actually called me up and seemed genuinely interested in what I wanted to get out of my studies and gave me loads of advice on which courses and various study and payment plans… so I enrolled that day!"